FStarLang/FStar/doc/book/part4/part4_pure.rst

     | hd::tl -> hd::(append tl l2)

 If we want to reason that ``length (append l1 l2) == length l1 +
-length l2``, we need to write a lemma using induction, and then either invoke the lemma everywhere this property is needed or add an :ref:`SMT pattern <UTH_smt_patterns>` to it.
+length l2``, we need to write a lemma using induction (no automatic induction), and then either invoke the lemma everywhere this property is needed or add an :ref:`SMT pattern <UTH_smt_patterns>` to it.

 Alternatively, we could give ``append`` a more precise specification using ``Pure``::